Kequc/nano-records/README.md

 doc.retrieveLatest(cb[err, bool]);
 ```

-Get the latest version from the database, callback will return an error and undefined, or null and true.
+Get the latest from the database, callback will return an error and undefined, or null and true.

 ```javascript
 doc.update(body, cb[err, bool]);
 ```

 Update document by merging the given body.
-Will attempt to use available body to perform the operation but will retrieve the latest version from the database if needed before persisting.
+Will attempt to use available body however will retrieve the latest version from the database if needed.
 Callback returns an error and undefined, or null and true.

 ```javascript
 doc.destroy(cb[err, bool);